 Cappadocia.
 Just the name conjures images of spectacular landscapes with fairy chimneys, cave paintings and hot air balloons.
-We only planned to spend 3 days in Cappadocia during our recent visit – which made creating a Cappadocia itinerary a rather daunting exercise.
+My husband Daniel and I only planned to spend 3 days in Cappadocia during our visit in January 2020 – which made creating a Cappadocia itinerary a rather daunting exercise.

 We managed to fit a lot into those 3 days, however, and were really happy with the experience.
 Daniel and I rode in a hot air balloon, went on two hikes, toured an underground city, wandered through ancient cave dwellings and more – all without renting a car.